Boosmith/bookatable-test/README.md

 ### Testing ###
  To test use Postman or your favourite API test tool.
- An example test url is http://localhost:3001/search?q=wel which will return all names with `lastName` starting with `griff`.
+ An example test url is http://localhost:3001/search?q=wel which will return all names with `lastName` starting with `wel`.